Cathie Wood Watch: Ark Buys Robinhood - NewsBreak

 The stock has slid 12% over the past year amid muted stock-trading from individuals as the equity market dropped.
 But Robinhood shares have rebounded 19% year to date, helped by rising interest income and the overall market recovery.

-Meanwhile, Ark funds dumped 70,035 shares of Exact Sciences ( EXAS ) Monday, valued at $4.7 million as of that day’s close.
+Meanwhile, Ark funds dumped 70,035 shares of Exact Sciences ( EXAS ) - Get Free Report Monday, valued at $4.7 million as of that day’s close.
 The company is a medical diagnostics provider famous for its Cologuard at-home colon cancer test.

 Exact Sciences stock has climbed 35% thus far in 2023, buoyed by strong earnings and the overall market’s rally.
 Shares have slipped 6% over the past year.